I think we certainly will do more radio, it's just a matter of time and opportunity.

 Booking the Book

 It's the People You Meet who Really Get You Down

 It was apparent that no single person was capable of replacing Peter Jones as the Voice of the Book, and so it was decided that a series of guest VIP performers would play the Book.
-Although at first glance it appears that those chosen to play the Book in the 2012 tour were predominantly male, female Books including Anita Dobson, Rula Lenska3 and Miriam Margoyles along with Colin Baker, Barry Cryer, Anthony Daniels, Graeme Garden and Danny John-Jules had been cast for the truncated 2013 tour.
+Those chosen to play the Book in the 2012 tour were predominantly male, however more female Books including Anita Dobson, Rula Lenska5 and Miriam Margoyles along had been cast for the truncated 2013 tour.
+Other performers due to play the Book in 2013 included Colin Baker, Barry Cryer, Anthony Daniels, Graeme Garden and Danny John-Jules.
 Usually all the performances in one venue were performed by the same artist, however residents of Brighton, Manchester and Northampton had the choice of multiple Books.

 - Clive Anderson: Woking

 - John Challis: Manchester, Southend, York